 Coming home with your newborn baby is an exciting and scary time.
-Whether you’re a first-time parent, or a well-traveled expert, there is a lot to consider when it comes to your own recovery.
+Whether you’re a first-time parent or a well-traveled expert, there is a lot to consider when it comes to your own recovery.

 As an experienced Colorado postpartum and infant care doula, what I often see with my clients is that the reality does not match up to the expectation.

-If you’ve been extremely active before and during your pregnancy, you may be surprised at the sudden changes to your body.
-While it takes about 40 weeks to slowly work your way up to being full-term, and all of the changes that come along with that, the changes after baby is born can be much more drastic and unexpected, so let’s talk about that.
+If you’ve been extremely active before and during your pregnancy, you may be surprised at the sudden changes in your body.
+While it takes about 40 weeks to slowly work your way up to being full-term, and all of the changes that come along with that, the changes after your baby is born can be much more drastic and unexpected, so let’s talk about that.

 EXPECTATION: Back into my old jeans!

 REALITY: While you very well may be among the genetically gifted few that can do this, often, it is simply not the case.
 The jeans may fit, but everything isn’t necessarily back in the “right” place yet.
 You may find that they go on, but they are tight.
 The large postpartum pads you’ll be wearing aren’t going to fit inside those skinny jeans, and those pads don’t get smaller for several days.
 If you have a cesarean birth, the incision may be irritated by restrictive denim.
 Save yourself from finding out, by bringing your favorite, comfy Lululemon or Soma jammies and set yourself up for relaxation and self-care.

 EXPECTATION: I can’t wait to breathe, move, and sleep on my stomach again!